 Demerol, a brand name for Pethidine, is an artificially synthesized opioid.
 It is in common use as a strong painkiller (for instance during childbirth).
 It belongs to the phenylpiperidine class of medications and has similar effects to those of Morphine.
 The drug is also sold under the brand name Meperidine.
 Originally thought to be a safer alternative to Morphine, they have now established the drug as equally addictive.
 Furthermore, due to its slow release from the body, even more, toxic than other opioids.
-What are some Demerol addiction signs and symptoms?
-This guide will raise your awareness.
-However, you may need to do more research after.
+Learn about Demerol addiction signs and symptoms.

 Like all opiates, Demerol is highly dependency-forming with regular use.
 The drug works by acting as an agonist at the brain’s the μ-opioid receptors.
 As a result, this creates an analgesic effect of euphoria, reduced anxiety and an immediate decrease in physical pain.